DomoticASW/.github/profile/README.md

 |User |to organize the home devices in groups|it's easier to find them|

 ### Non functional requirements
+- The domotic system must be compatible with devices produced by multiple other manifacturers
+- The domotic system should be accessible through the internet so that it can be accessed remotely
+- The domotic system should be accessible through the local network so that internet access is not required when the user is phisically in their house
+- The domotic system should be accessible both from desktop and mobile clients
 - Users (and the admin) must be authenticated in order to interact with the system
 - The server should restart automatically in case of a crash